codeBlooded1997/ISS-Tracker/README.md

     - Using open-notify API to get real time data from NASA.
     - Using turtle package for visulizing real time data that I got from REST API.
     - Using external files in turtle package window.
+    - Using latitude and longitute and google maps api to visualize the geographical location for ISS.

 # For running the script:
     - Open the terminal and navigae to directory where the project folder exists.